An El Primero Saga: The Tumultuous Journey To My Zenith Striking 10th — Part One

 The very day the refund hit my bank account, I noticed a listing on TimePeaks for yet another watch I’d searched long and hard for — the Grand Seiko SBGE033 Spring Drive GMT.
 Like the Zenith El Primero Striking 10th, it was a limited edition model.
 But in terms of numbers, it was nearly four times as rare.
 While the Striking 10th was limited to 1969 pieces in steel with additional pieces in gold and platinum, the SBGE033 was limited to just 500 pieces in steel, full stop.
 If you recall the list I’d made of my “perfect” watch collection, you’ll know that this green-dialed beauty had been on my radar for over a year already.
 But in that time, I had never actually come across one for sale on any platform — until now.

 The price was 489,000 yen.
 Was it more than I had paid for the defective Striking 10th?
 Yes, it was.
 Nevertheless, it was still within my allotted watch budget of 500,000 smackeroonies.
 To complicate things further, while my now-returned Zenith had been in warranty limbo, another Striking 10th had come up for sale.
 It was at a shop in Tokyo, and unlike the one I had bought, it came with the box and papers.
 The price of that example, however, was about 538,000 yen.
-That not only meant I’d have to stretch the initial budget, I’d also have to pay 73,000 yen more than I had for the first example.
+That not only meant I’d have to stretch the initial budget, but I’d also have to pay 73,000 yen more than I had for the first example.
 On principle alone, the idea gave me pause.
 What to do, oh Fratelli, what to do indeed?

 I am a sucker for color

 While both watches were extremely uncommon, that day, I decided to purchase the Grand Seiko SBGE033.
 The excitement of seeing such an uncommon piece pop up for sale within my budget was as palpable as it had been with the Striking 10th.
 But if I’m honest, the forest green dial of the limited-edition Grand Seiko captivated me just as much as its rarity.
-Forest green had been my favorite color as far back as I could remember, and combined with a true, traveler’s GMT Spring Drive movement, I just couldn’t say no. And when watch arrived, I was absolutely thrilled with it!
+Forest green had been my favorite color as far back as I could remember, and combined with a true, traveler’s GMT Spring Drive movement, I just couldn’t say no. And when the watch arrived, I was absolutely thrilled with it!

 The things we do for watches